-One of the most concerning side effects of sleeping medications, including Restoril, is that a person may do things while asleep for which they have no recall.2
+One of the most concerning adverse effects of sleeping medications, including Restoril, is that a person may do things while asleep for which they have no recall.2

 Another tip is never to take Restoril before sleeping when the sleep window is not sufficient, for example, seven to eight hours.
 If one takes Restoril but only intends to sleep five hours, there may be considerable difficulties upon awakening, as the drug will still be active in the system and the person will still be subject to sleepwalking, cognitive impairment, or unusual thoughts and behaviors.

-Side effects of taking Restoril can vary from person to person.
-As the period of time that a person should take the drug is limited to a week or so, the side effects that are encountered should be monitored to ensure no health risks occur over that period of time.
+Reactions to Restoril can vary from person to person.
+The period of time that a person should take the drug is limited to a week or so.
+In any case, however, a person should be monitored to ensure no health risks occur over the period of time that Restoril is taken.

-Other commonly reported side effects as noted on the drug insert 2 include:
+Other commonly reported adverse effects as noted on the drug insert 2 include:

 A feeling of euphoria